skip to content

 Democracy Club consists of a small core team of full-time software developers, data specialists, geospatial engineers and election experts.
 The team is supported by an online network of hundreds of volunteers who assist with compiling and maintaining our databases.

-Much of our work focuses on collecting data from the UK's approximately 400 local authorities, either via communicating with them directly or taking information from their websites using our unique infrastructure of web 'scrapers'.
+Much of our work involves collecting data from the UK's approximately 350 local authorities, either by communicating with them directly or taking information from their websites using our unique infrastructure of automated 'scrapers'.
 Working with our amazing volunteers, we aggregate this data and publish it for use by anyone.
-We are committed to open data.
-We believe that making the data that we collect available to everyone is the best way of empowering the most people to vote.

 Meet the team